- ABMS Certification:

 - Clinical Practice:

-- Chronic Renal Failure (End Stage Kidney Disease), Pancreas Transplant, Kidney Transplant, Kidney Care
+- Kidney Failure, Pancreas Transplant, Kidney Transplant, Kidney Care

 Dr. Peter Lobo is a professor of medicine at UVA and is actively involved in patient care, teaching and research.
 He directed the medical kidney transplant program at UVA from 1985 to 2008 and increased kidney transplantation from 20 per year to 100 per year.
 He also helped start the pancreas and liver transplant programs.
 Dr. Lobo continues to direct the tissue matching program, which he started, for all organs, including lung and heart, here at UVA.